AMReX-Codes/ATPESC-codes/SUNDIALS+AMReX/README.md

   -DSUNDIALS_ROOT=<path to SUNDIALS installation directory>
 make
 ```
-Additionally, if SUNDIALS and AMReX were installed with CUDA support enabled,
+If SUNDIALS and AMReX were installed with CUDA support enabled, the option
-the option `-DENABLE_CUDA=ON` must be provided to enable GPU offloading.
+`-DENABLE_CUDA=ON` must be provided to enable GPU offloading.
+If AMReX was built
+with hypre support enabled, the option `HYPRE_ROOT` should be set to the path to
+the hypre installation directory.

 ## Problem Options